-Airtel CEO Adil EL Youssefi interacts with a child at I-Afrika Centre
+Airtel CEO Adil EL Youssefi interacts with a child at I-Afrika Centre during the launch of the biogas project. |

 While congratulating the coastal team for their support, Airtel Kenya CEO Adil El Youssefi said, “I am delighted at the team’s participation in the occasion.
 This is commendable and I am sure that the children appreciate the love and kind gesture.
 As employees of a responsible corporate entity, we also look for opportunities to touch the lives of people where we operate.